 Our most significant contractual obligation is the TTA with Fraunhofer.
 Under the terms of the Settlement Agreement completed in September 2013, we undertook to engage Fraunhofer to perform at least \$3 million of research and development work as directed by iBio by December 31, 2015.
-As of September 30, 2014, we have entered into research services agreements with Fraunhofer representing approximately \$1.6 million of the \$3 million commitment.
+As of December 31, 2014, Fraunhofer has performed services pursuant to such engagements by the Company of at least \$2 million of the \$3 million commitment.